Racialization, Whiteness and Politics of Othering in Contemporary Europe (2021-2023)

 ● Complexity of racial and ethnic (un)privilege (Salamuk, 2014).

 ● Othering processes, boundary construction and racialization of Eastern European and Baltic migrants in Nordic and Western Europe countries.

 Anna Wojtyńska, PhD, Postdoctoral researcher, University of Iceland, email@example.com

-Irma Budginaitė-Mačkinė, PhD candidate, Vilnius University, Lithuania, firstname.lastname@example.org
+Irma Budginaitė-Mačkinė, PhD, Lecturer at Vilnius University, Lithuania, firstname.lastname@example.org

 Linda Lapiņa, cand. psych., PhD, Assistant Professor of Cultural Encounters, Roskilde University, Denmark